kaane5662/kaane5662/README.md

 # 👋 Hello World!
-I'm Kaan, a passionate software developer 🚀
+I'm Kaan, a passionate software engineer 🚀

 ## 💻 I love crafting elegant code and solving complex problems.
 My journey in the world of programming started 5 years ago, and I've been on an exciting learning adventure ever since.